RBingham99/tech242-AWS-linux/Day1/what-is-cloud/README.md

 - Requires Internet.
 - Fixed contracts.

+My take-away from this is that cloud computing can be very benificial but isn't the fix all answer to everything as it does have downsides.

 # Opex vs Capex
 Opex - operating expenses - day-to-day expenses that a company incurs to keep its business running Capex - Capital expenditures - major purchases that a company makes

+My take-away from this is that you should always consider what will be cheaper in the long run, the initial capex or the ongoing opex.

 # Marketshare
 ![cloudComputingMarketShare](../../readme-images/cloudComputingMarketShare.jpeg)

+My take-away from this is that AWS is by far the most popular cloud provider.

 # What are the 3 biggest cloud providers and what makes them popular?
 1) Amazon Web Service